lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240924163735](https://github.com/user-attachments/assets/be94001b-b074-49f1-9359-c598cf6e7f4b)

-Now I'm able to reach the server on port 8008 , I can se some 200 codes coming from the web app:
+Now I'm able to reach the server on port 8008, I can see some 200 codes coming from the web app:

 ![Pasted image 20240924163942](https://github.com/user-attachments/assets/ecb4a1ec-ea2f-47af-aee7-419875cccee0)